shimooka/TemperatureLayer/README.md

 - Choose your favorite font in device
 - Customize text size and text color with transparency
 - English and Japanese translation
+- High temperature alert with notification sound and vibration (ver.1.0.2)
 - ... and for FREE !

 Screen capture